geneleaf/docs.geneleaf/Glossary.rst

     single nucleotide polymorphism
         DNA sequence variations that occur when a single nucleotide (adenine, thymine, cytosine, or guanine) in the genome sequence is altered; usually present in at least 1% of the population.
 Also called SNP.

-    single-stranded conformation polymorphism analysis
-        A laboratory test used to separate single-stranded nucleic acids based on subtle differences in their DNA sequence, often a single base pair, which results in a different secondary structure and a measurable difference in mobiity through a gel.
-Also called SSCP analysis.

     single-stranded conformational polymorphism
         A type of mutation scanning; the identification of abnormally-migrating single-stranded DNA segments on gel electrophoresis.
 Also called SSCP.